flou/ecs/README.md

 i-0c61781827ef44a52   ACTIVE       2       128     3968      1536    14512     10.0.104.249    m4.xlarge  true   ami-0693ed7f  asg-ecs-mycluster-prod
 ```

-## Scale an ECS service
+## Update an ECS service

 ```
-Scale the service to a specific DesiredCount
+Update the service to a specific DesiredCount

 Usage:
-  ecs scale [flags]
+  ecs update [flags]

 Flags:
-      --cluster string   Name of the ECS cluster --count int        New DesiredCount
+  -c, --cluster string   Name of the ECS cluster
-  -h, --help             help for scale
+      --count int        New DesiredCount (default -1) -f, --force            Force a new deployment of the service -h, --help             help for update
-      --service string   Name of the ECS service
+  -s, --service string   Name of the ECS service

 Global Flags:
       --region string   AWS region